Arjunmehta312/Gambling-Simulator/README.md

-# Blackjack Application
+# Casino Application

 ## Introduction

 ### Overview

-This project involves the development of a Blackjack game application using Python and the Tkinter library for the graphical user interface (GUI).
-The game provides an interactive and engaging way to play Blackjack, simulating a real casino environment where the user competes against the dealer.
-The application includes features such as placing bets, hitting, standing, doubling down, and splitting hands.
+This project involves the development of a casino games application using Python and the Tkinter library for the graphical user interface (GUI).
+The game provides an interactive and engaging way to play Blackjack, Dice Game, and Limbo, simulating a real casino environment where the user competes against the dealer.
+The application includes features such as placing bets, hitting, standing, doubling down, and splitting hands in Blackjack, rolling dice in the Dice Game, and predicting outcomes in Limbo.

 ### Objectives

-- To create a user-friendly and interactive Blackjack game.
 - To implement the core functionalities of Blackjack, including dealing cards, calculating hand values, and managing bets.
+- To develop the Dice Game, allowing users to roll dice and win based on the outcome.
+- To create the Limbo game, where users predict outcomes and win based on their predictions.
 - To provide a simple and intuitive GUI for a seamless gaming experience.

 ## Blackjack Game Overview